-A party may notify a third party of the dispute ("Streitverkündung") if, in the event of losing the case, the party might take recourse against or be subject to recourse by the third party.
-The notified third party may decide: (i) not to react to the notification, (ii) to intervene in favour of the notifying party, or (iii) with consent of the notifying party, to proceed with the litigation in the latter's place.
-As a general rule, if the notifying party loses the case, the decision will also have effect on the notified party.
+A party may notify a third party of the dispute ("Third Party Notice" / "Streitverkündung") if, in the event of losing the case, the party might take recourse against or be subject to recourse by the third party.
+The notified third party may decide: (i) not to react to the notification; (ii) to intervene in favour of the notifying party; or (iii) with consent of the notifying party, to proceed with the litigation in the place of the latter.
+As a general rule, if the notifying party loses the case, the decision will also have an effect on the notified party.
 The notified party's liability will be the subject of a subsequent litigation.
-It is also possible for the notifying party to integrate the litigation between it and the notified party into the main proceedings ("Streitverkündungsklage").
+In ordinary proceedings, it is also possible for the notifying party to integrate the litigation between it and the notified party into the main proceedings, by filing a claim against the notified party in the same proceedings ("Third Party Action" / "Streitverkündungsklage").